Regional Retail Investment Spree Heats Up

 A central Queensland mining town shopping complex has changed hands in a $28-million deal as investor focus increasingly sharpens on Australia’s regional retail assets.

-Brisbane fund manager Sentinel Group Australia has swooped on the Moranbah Fair Shopping Centre, staying the course of its regional investment strategy.
+Brisbane fund manager Sentinel Property Group has swooped on the Moranbah Fair Shopping Centre, staying the course of its regional investment strategy.

 The purchase from Sydney-based Elanor Investors Group was struck on a high yield of 8.47 per cent.

 Moranbah Fair Shopping Centre is a key piece of social infrastructure and amenity for Moranbah—150km south-west of Mackay—and its surrounding rural and coal mining region.

 Anchored by a full-line Coles supermarket, it has been acquired as part of the Sentinel Diversified Investment Trust, which includes the commercial complex The Hub, Greenfields in Mackay.